 CMO or Collateralized Mortgage Obligation A derivative mortgage-backed security bond created from a large pool of home mortgage loans.
-A single CMO is divided into a number of different classes or "tranches", each unique containing risk profiles and characteristics.
-Most CMOs are not considered appropriate for local conservative governments and other investors.
+A single CMO is divided into a number of different classes or "tranches", each profiles containing unique risk and Most CMOs are characteristics. not considered appropriate for local governments and other conservative investors.